Stay (Ne-Yo song): Commercial performance

 Although Def Jam executive L.A.
 Reid believed that In My Own Words had stronger songs and "Stay" would not "blow up," he considered the song more appropriate to introduce Ne-Yo and get him attention, leading to the song being chosen as the album's lead single over follow-up single "So Sick."
 Released to US radios on September 19, 2005, "Stay" eventually peaked at number 36 on the US Hot R&B/Hip-Hop Songs chart in October 2005.
 It also reached top ten of the Finnish Singles Chart.

 Music video

 A music video for "Stay" was directed by Jessy Terrero, premiered on the BET and VH1 networks in September 2005, and on MTV's TRL in November 2005.
 Choreographer Tanisha Scott co-stars as Ne-Yo's love interest.
+Model Shelly Rio also makes a cameo appearance.